radanalyticsio/oshinko-specs/config-maps-for-spark-confs.md

               {
                 "masterCount": 1,
                 "workerCount": 2,
-                "sparkConfig": "myconfiguration"
+                "sparkMasterConfig": "mymasterconfig",
+		"sparkWorkerConfig": "myworkerconfig"
               }
     }

-In this example, `myconfiguration` is the name of a ConfigMap that contains spark configuration settings like this (shown in yaml):
+In this example, `mymasterconfig` and `myworkerconfig` are the names of ConfigMaps which contain spark configuration settings that would look similar to this (shown in yaml):

     apiVersion: v1
     data: